greatFU/Postman-Automation-Testing/README.md

 Used for providing iterative test requests and expected results in bulk.

 ## Getting Started:
 Take your tests to the next level!
-Follow our [step-by-step guide](#step-by-step) to quickly set up and start automating your API testing workflow.
+Follow our [guide-step-by-step](step-by-step/step-1.md) to quickly set up and start automating your API testing workflow.